EthBuilders/meetup-faq/README.md

 For Ethereum, the [Homestead Guide](https://ethereum-homestead.readthedocs.io/en/latest/index.html) is the first and still best comprehensive documentation.

-It's how I (@chanho) first learned to develop for Ethereum in 2015, working through the Democracy example for online voting.
+It's how I (@cryptogoth) first learned to develop for Ethereum in 2015, working through the Democracy example for online voting.

 There is also [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook), written by the author of Mastering Bitcoin (Andreas Antonopoulos) and co-creator of Ethereum (Gavin Wood).
 Like Mastering Bitcoin, the book is free and open source.